mweel1/usa_high_level/grants/personal-profile/index.md

 - The employees personal profile
 - Name of business and location
 - Phone number

-### Foreign Citizens

-If a person is not an American Citizen they have to receive a VISA from U.S. Citizenship and Immigration Services.
-In order to receive a VISA you must bring a letter that you are currently working from your employer, along with a phone number where they can be contacted.

-Foreign citizens must go through the same process as citizens, but through the Immigration system instead of the social security.

-Non citizen personal profiles will have a V prefix for example I-123-322-1222, where social security numbers will have a S Prefix.
-This will allow systems to use the correct DNS system when resolving personal profile domains.

-The personal profile API surface, hosting, and all other details must be identical.

 Further roadmap and technical details for future versions can be found [personal profile](./v2/).